 Wondering how to make the most out of your time on the water?
 If so, you may have thought to yourself: “what sort of watercraft should I invest in?”

-When Should You Use a Kayak and When Should You Use a Sup?
+When Should You Use a SUP vs Kayak for paddling?

 The first thing you should know is that kayaks and SUPs aren’t meant for the same things.
 Stark differences affect both watercraft’s performance, durability, and appropriateness on different waterways.
 With a short, two-sided paddle, a kayak allows you to maneuver through tight corners, roaring whitewater rapids, and wade through dense algae.
 Believe it or not, the first kayaks were developed by the Arctic tribes of North American to sneak up behind prey.